 Want to know how to treat the problem?
 Check out our basic guide on wet rot treatments and solutions to eradicate a wet rot issue.

 When it comes to resolving a wet rot issue, the first step is to establish the severity of the problem.
 A professional wet rot survey from Wise Property Care will identify the full extent of any wet rot infestation in your property even within timbers that are not easily reached.

-If you suspect you might have wet rot, contact Wise Property Care to speak to our team for help and advice.
+If you suspect you might have wet rot, contact the wet rot specialists at Wise Property Care to speak to our team for help and advice.
 Alternatively, contact us online using our contact form to arrange a property survey.